Building Scalable Video Understanding Benchmarks through Sports: Related Works

-Annotating video datasets is extremely expensive. \cite{vidsrl, xu2016msr, charades} collect expensive annotations through Amazon Mechanical Turks (AMT) to label their clips with an associated text description, which greatly limits their scale (Table~\ref{tab:datasets}).
-Another line of work bootstraps from pre-existing annotations to generate new annotations.~\cite{bain2020condensed, zeng2016generation, gella2018dataset} use pre-existing text descriptions and captions as annotations for their video clips. \cite{bain2020condensed} use existing captions on YouTube and IMDb metadata to label $30000$ movie clips, but assume these labels span the entirety of their clips. \cite{zeng2016generation} take user-generated titles as labels for $18100$ user-generated clips, but again assume that these labels span the entirety of their clips. \cite{gella2018dataset} temporally align sentences from paragraph captions to social media videos to form annotated clips.
-Our dataset is densely annotated by temporally aligning publicly available sports annotations, which offer more structure than text descriptions and are therefore hierarchically composable, enabling the creation of queries that require large but dense context. \cite{liang2010_context, liang2010, jwang2006} also align sports videos to online commentary information, however, they use heuristic methods that are not as accurate and do not scale well to generating longer and more video matches.
+\textbf{Collecting dense annotations for videos.} Annotating video datasets is extremely expensive.
+Prior works~\cite{xu2016msr, vidsrl, charades} have collected expensive annotations through Amazon Mechanical Turks (AMT) to label their clips with an associated text description, which greatly limits their scale (Table~\ref{tab:datasets}).
+Another line of work bootstraps from pre-existing annotations to generate new annotations.
+Other prior works bootstrap from pre-existing annotations to generate new annotations.
+For example, \cite{bain2020condensed} use existing captions on YouTube and IMDb metadata to label $30000$ movie clips, but assume these labels span the entirety of their clips.
+Similarly, \cite{zeng2016generation} take user-generated titles as labels for $18100$ user-generated clips, but again assume that these labels span the entirety of their clips.
+While \cite{gella2018dataset} temporally align sentences from paragraph captions to social media videos to form annotated clips.
+In contrast, our dataset is densely annotated by temporally aligning publicly available sports annotations, which offer more structure than text descriptions and are therefore hierarchically composable, enabling the creation of queries that require large but dense context.
+Although \cite{liang2010_context, liang2010, jwang2006} also align sports videos to online commentary information, they use heuristic methods that are not as accurate and do not scale well for generating longer and more video matches.